xlink-network/xlink-docs/getting-started/campaigns.md

 ---
-description: Learn how to participate in XLink campaigns and earn rewards.
+description: Learn what are and how to participate in XLink campaigns and earn rewards.
 layout:
   title:
     visible: true